AqwamCreates/Universal-Character-Cognition-Sampler/README.md

 With this sampler configuration, it also does this as you talk:

 1. typical_p looks at the existing details and examples on how a character would respond to a generic user.
 This is known as "prior bias".
+There are three types of priors here:

+  1. Training data prior: The general knowledge that is encoded inside the model.

+  2. Character prompt prior: The prior encoded within the words of the character's prompt.

+  3. Example prior: The prior on how the action and narration text should be generated.

+  4. Instruction prior: The prior that "activate" conversation mode to avoid generating the character description instead.

 2. temperature and min_p allows it to mutate controllably as the LLM respond as that particular character.